Pregnancy and Pelvic girdle pain Physiotherapy

 Pregnancy Related Pelvic Girdle Pain: Words Can Hurt

-Pelvic girdle pain is characterized by pain around the pubic and sacroiliac joints, and can present as pain in the inner groin and adductor area, the buttocks and the sides of the hips and is aggravated most commonly by maintaining sustained postures or changing position.
-Pelvic girdle pain affects approximately 16-25% (Kanakaris 2011) of pregnant women, although it is very likely underreported and dismissed as a normal consequence of pregnancy.
+Pelvic girdle pain causes pain around the pubic and sacroiliac joints.
+This can present as pain in the inner groin and adductor area, the buttocks and the sides of the hips.
+This pain is aggravated most commonly by maintaining sustained postures or by changing position.
+Pelvic girdle pain affects approximately 16-25% (Kanakaris 2011) of pregnant women.
+Notwithstanding, this statistic is very likely underreported and dismissed as a normal consequence of pregnancy.
 Prognosis is very good, with a majority of women improving within a few months after delivery and only approximately 5-8.5% (Kanakaris 2011) going on to have persistent symptoms.

-The good news is that Pelvic girdle pain can be managed very successfully, and women can be shown effective self management programs which allow them to take control of their own care and become more confident, comfortable and active during their pregnancies.
-Women can be shown how to integrate good strategies into daily activities so that they can manage work, daily activities and child/baby care independently during pregnancy and postpartum.
+The good news is that Pelvic girdle pain can be managed very successfully.
+And women can be shown effective self management programs to take control of their own care and become more confident.
+They can also be made comfortable and active during their pregnancies.
+Women can also be shown how to integrate good strategies into daily activities so that they can manage work, daily activities and child/baby care independently during pregnancy and postpartum.
+The right pelvic postures can be taught!
 Studies have also shown that vaginal deliveries are not only safe for women with PGP, they are even preferable.
 Bjelland (2012) found a 2-3 fold increased risk of severe Pelvic girdle pain postpartum in women with PGP after a planned Cesarean Section.

 Pelvic Girdle pain Leads to a Significant Decrease in QoL

 I believe physiotherapists have a privileged role in helping to shape the experience of pregnant women with Pelvic girdle pain.
-Physiotherapists are in the ideal position to calm anxiety, correct misconceptions and educate our patients about their condition in a way that decreases the threat of their pain and gives them permission to move.
+Physiotherapists can calm anxiety, correct misconceptions and educate patients about their condition in a way that decreases pain.
 Physical activity is now seen as a critical part of a healthy pregnancy.
-Pregnant women should accumulate at least 150 minutes of moderate-intensity physical activity each week over a minimum of three days per week; however, being active every day is encouraged.
+Pregnant women should accumulate at least 150 minutes of moderate-intensity physical activity each week.
+This should take place over a minimum of three days per week; however, being active every day is encouraged.
 Following the 2019 Guideline for Physical Activity throughout Pregnancy can reduce their risk of pregnancy-related illnesses such as gestational diabetes, high blood pressure and preeclampsia by 25 percent. (https://csepguidelines.ca/guidelines-for-pregnancy/)

 Pain Management in Pregnancy: Joint SOGC/CSEP Clinical Practice Guidelines Nov 2018

-2.Pelvic floor muscle training with a physiotherapist is recommended to prevent urinary incontinence during pregnancy and after delivery
+2.Pelvic floor muscle training with a physiotherapist to prevent urinary incontinence during pregnancy and after delivery.

-3. Core stability training with a physiotherapist is recommended to prevent and treat back and pelvic pain during and following pregnancy.
+3. Core stability training with a physiotherapist to prevent and treat back and pelvic pain during and following pregnancy.

 4. Pregnant women who experience lightheadedness, experience nausea, or feel unwell when they exercise flat on their back should modify their exercise position to avoid the supine position

-Supervised antenatal and postnatal pelvic floor muscle training has been shown to be protective against UI, particularly in high risk groups Boyle et al 2012, Stafne et al 2012, Reilly et al 2002.
-PFMT may be recommended to women as first-line measure to prevent UI.
+Supervised antenatal and postnatal pelvic floor muscle training has been shown to protect against UI.
+This is particularly true in high risk groups Boyle et al 2012, Stafne et al 2012, Reilly et al 2002.
+PFMT, recommended to women as first-line measure to prevent UI.